esuomi/git-revisions-buildtools/README.md

 Automatically control [tools.build](https://github.com/clojure/tools.build) based project version based on Git and system metadata.

+> ## Archival note
+> This library is no longer maintained, but remains functional.
+Its latest published version can be considered feature complete and has proven to be stable.
+If you need to modify the library in any way, do consider [forking](https://github.com/esuomi/git-revisions-buildtools/fork).

 ## Usage

  1. **Add suitable base tag to repository**